Avoid the Estate Planning Mistakes of Aretha Franklin and Prince

 Many Americans Don't Have a Will or Trust

-Sadly, many Americans don’t have a will or a living trust.
-A 2017 survey by Caring.com found that only 4 in 10 adults do.
-A striking 64 percent of Gen Xers and 42 percent of boomers don’t have a will, the study noted.
-The top reason for not taking these fairly simple estate-planning steps, according to survey respondents: they “hadn’t gotten around to it.”
+Sadly, many Americans don't have a will or a living trust.
+A survey by Caring.com and Trust & Will found that only 3 in 10 adults do.
+The top reason for not taking these fairly simple estate-planning steps, according to survey respondents: they "hadn't gotten around to it."